verb (used with object)

 Just to refresh, the graffiti artist Banksy started a month-long residency in New York City at the beginning of this month.

-Does that serve to refresh your recollection that you did so advise him?Warren Commission (3 of 26): Hearings Vol. III (of 15)|The President's Commission on the Assassination of President Kennedy
+Are these impressions that you gained now, gained from an attempt to refresh your recollection?Warren Commission (11 of 26): Hearings Vol. XI (of 15)|The President's Commission on the Assassination of President Kennedy